A universal machine learning model for the electronic density of states: Methods

 \section{Methods}

-In this section, we introduce details with regard to dataset construction, model architecture, loss functions for training and model evaluation, model training procedure, bandgap model architecture, and model fine-tuning.
-Further details regarding the MD simulations and hyper-parameters of the model can be found in the Supplementary Information.
+In this section, we introduce details with regard to dataset construction, model architecture, loss functions for training and model evaluation, model training procedure, bandgap model architecture, and model fine-tuning, and uncertainty quantification.
+Further details regarding the MD simulations and hyper-parameters of the model can be found in sections III and V of the Supplementary Information.